MicrosoftDocs/azure-docs/articles/active-directory/active-directory-azure-ad-controls-how-to-review-your-access.md

 ## Fill out an access review

-Select an access review from the list, and you can see your access.
+When you select an access review from the list, you can see your access.
 Select the row, and choose whether to approve or deny your need for continued access.

 The reviewer might require that you supply a justification for approving continued access.

 ## Next steps

-Denied access isn't removed immediately, so if you want to change your answer and approve, reset the response and pick a new response.
-You can do this step until the access review finishes.
+Denied access isn't removed immediately, so if you want to change your answer and approve, reset the response and select a new response.
+You can do this step until the access review is finished.